traumcode/goosfraba-test-ts/README.md

 ## Steps taken

-I started cleaning up the project deleting all the unnecessary components and lines of code.
+1. I started cleaning up the project deleting all the unnecessary components and lines of code.

-- setupTests.ts

 ```diff
 - setupTests.ts